hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

 1. In lookup mode

    1. In lookup mode, the software will extract sequence features from the database directly without scanning the sequence assuming that the sequence information is  known, e.g., all sequences in UniProtKB.
    1. The lookup mode can be activated with option `-iprlookup` and by default, it will check the services provided by the remove EBI server.
-The command for enable lookup model is shown as follows
+The command for enabling lookup model is shown as follows

       `./interproscan.sh -i ../../../Data/tcdb -iprlookup -f tsv`